The Apogee to Apogee Path Sampler: Hamiltonian dynamics and Hamiltonian Monte Carlo

 \subsection{Hamiltonian dynamics}

-The evolution of the position, $x$, and momentum, $p$, across a frictionless potential surface $U(x)$ evolve according to Hamilton's equations:
+The position, $x$, and momentum, $p$, of a particle on a frictionless potential surface $U(x)$ evolve according to Hamilton's equations:

 For a real object, $M$ is the mass of the object, a scalar, but the properties of the equations themselves that we will require hold more generally, when $M$ is a symmetric, positive-definite mass matrix.
+The choice of $M$, whether for HMC or AAPS, is discussed at the end of Section \ref{sec.tuning}.
 We define $z_t=(x_t,p_t)$ and the map $\phi_t$ which integrates the dynamics forwards for a time $t$, so $z_t=\phi_t(z_0)$.
 The map, $\phi_t$ has the following fundamental properties \cite[e.g.][]{Neal2011}: \begin{enumerate} \item It is deterministic. \item It has a Jacobian of $1$. \item It is skew reversible: $\phi_t(x_t,-p_t)=(x_0,p_0)$. \item It preserves the total energy $H(x,p)=U(x)+\frac{1}{2}p^\top M^{-1}p$. \end{enumerate}

 Except in a few special cases, the dynamics are intractable and must be integrated numerically, with a user-chosen time step which we will denote by $\epsilon$.
 The default method for Hamiltonian Monte Carlo, is the method which will be used throughout this article, the \emph{leapfrog} step; the leapfrog step itself is detailed in Appendix \ref{sec.leapfrog}.
 Throughout the main text of this article we denote the action of a single leapfrog step of length $\epsilon$ on a current state $z$ as $\LeapFrog(z;\epsilon)$.
 The leapfrog step satisfies Properties 1-3 above (see Appendix \ref{sec.leapfrog}), but it does not preserve the total energy.